House of Zwide: Season 2

 Picking up from the previous season's events, the truth details the normal everyday lives of both the Zwide and Molapo families.
 Funani unleashes her wrath on Faith and Isaac, and Ona struggles with her newfound identity and is not ready to accept it.
 This season introduces a new villain to Funani.
-Alex Khodzi (Warren Masemola), a villain who is in a fashion war with Funani and will do anything to take Funani down.
-Fait gets divorced by Funani and sentences her to the life of poverty but Faith moves in with Shoki and Soka trying to regain her lavish lifestyle.
+Alex Khadzi (Warren Masemola), a villain who is in a fashion war with Funani and will do anything to take Funani down.
+Faith gets divorced by Funani and sentences her to the life of poverty but Faith moves in with Shoki and Soka trying to regain her lavish lifestyle.